leonxnguyen/leonxnguyen/README.md

 - 📚 I’m currently learning vim !

-- 💭 I plan to share some cool projects that I'll (hopefully, if time permits) be working on !
+- 💭 I plan to share some cool projects that I'll be working on (if time permits, haha)!